 When writing an abstract for a research article, several tenses can be used.
 The tense you would use largely depends on the subject of your sentence.
 As a general rule:

-- Any statements of general fact would be written using the present tense.
+- Any statements of general fact should be written using the present tense.

-- Any discussion about prior research would be explained using the past tense.
+- Any discussion about prior research should be explained using the past tense.

 - If the subject of your sentence is your study or the article you are writing (e.g. “Our study demonstrates…,” or “Here, we show…”), then you should use the present tense.

 - If you are stating a conclusion or an interpretation, use the present tense.